Cyclopia: Cultural significance

-The Islamic State of Iraq and the Levant used photos of babies born with cyclopia in its recruitment campaign.
-ISIL claimed the photos depicted Masih ad-Dajjal, who according to the Hadith, would have only one eye.
+The Islamic State used photos of babies born with cyclopia in its recruitment campaign.
+ISIS claimed the photos depicted Masih ad-Dajjal, who according to the Hadith, would have only one eye.
 Mainstream Islamic scholars consider the prophecy as referring to a one-eyed man, not a cyclops.
+One infant whose image was circulated in 2014 was claimed to be Israeli, but was actually Bolivian and from 2008.
+The baby girl from India born in 2006 (see notable cases above) also had her image used.